 Of those institutions of government charged with the responsibility of enforcing these moral norms, we will explore the particular role of the courts—international and certain domestic ones.
 In the area of human rights and liberties, the United States has traditionally been a beacon of hope.
 And so, we will be particularly attentive to the special role of the Supreme Court of the United States in giving meaning to the words of the Constitution and laws that guarantee basic rights.

-This course is open to Ford and non-Ford juniors and seniors only.
+This course is open to Ford and non-Ford seniors only.